 Allison Carroll is a Nursery Teacher, was Director of the SFWS Parent-Child Program for 3 years, and was Diane David's Assistant for 3 years.
-She also taught at Silver Bell Nursery for 2 years.
+She also taught at a Waldorf-inspired preschool for 2 years.
 She is a graduate of the Rudolf Steiner College Early Childhood In-Service Program and has completed 15 ECE units.
 She graduated from UC San Diego with a BA in Medieval Studies, has a MS in Higher Education Administration from Colorado State University, and a M.Litt in Medieval History from the University of St. Andrews, Scotland.
 Allison was a Rotary Ambassador of Goodwill Scholar in Scotland and studied early Irish History at the National University of Ireland in Galway for one year.
 She worked in the field of international education in Boston before returning to her first love, working with children and their families.
 She is a member of RIE and WECAN.
 She enjoys hiking, beachcombing, camping, and animal tracking.
 Allison's daughter attends SFWHS and her son attends SFWS.

 Diane Aurelius is an Assistant Nursery Teacher who has been working in the field of early childhood education since 2001.
 She was born and raised in the San Francisco Bay Area, graduating from the University of California at Santa Barbara in 1983 with a BA in Liberal Arts and from The Bay Area Center for Waldorf Teacher Training in 2004.
 Diane holds a Site Supervisor’s permit with the State of California.
 A passion for language and travel, Diane has lived and worked in Israel, and Holland, as well as visiting parts of Africa, Cuba, India, the Middle East, and Europe.
 Before working with children, Diane worked for 7 years as the house manager for The American Conservatory Theater and 5 years as an account executive in packaging design.
 She most recently served as Program Director for Urban Sprouts Day School and as a teacher at The Treehouse Nursery and Friends of Potrero Hill Nursery.
 A student of music, Diane enjoys singing and playing music with others.